GrabowskiDev/TempGBA4PSP-Single-game/README.md

 ## Usage
 - Download this emulator from the [releases tab](https://github.com/GrabowskiDev/TempGBA4PSP-Single-game/releases)
-- Put you GBA game in roms folder, and name it `game.gba` (It needs to be unzipped) (Note: If you're importing save file or config, put them in respective folders and also name them `game`)
+- Put you GBA game in roms folder, and name it `game.gba` (It needs to be unzipped)
+  - (Note: If you're importing save file or config, put them in respective folders and also name them `game`)
 - Optional: Change the icon and background picture of the PBP to mach the game (I suggest using [PSP Brew](https://www.brewology.com/downloads/download.php?id=5487&mcid=1) but you may use any program for this)
+  - The Main Icon should be 144x80
+  - The Background image should be 480x272
+  - The Background music must be in .AT3 (You can use [this converter](https://www.modconsoles.fr/club-articles.html/pc/at9at3-converter-v23-r36/))
+  - Keep in mind that the size of .AT3 combined with the size of .PMF (Animated icon) can't exceed 500KB.
+You may need to crop the sound.

 - Drag your TempGBA folder onto your PSP memory card (into PSP/GAME folder)
 - Enjoy your game!